I’ll never forget it as long as I live. I can’t believe that I had started a church and was ready to give it up so soon.

 One friend of mine talks often about how he goes away to camp one night a month for his business meeting.
 Another who is bi-vocational talks about sitting on his back deck early Saturday mornings for his.

-The key to making this happen is to put it on your calendar in advance and block77 it out.
+The key to making this happen is to put it on your calendar in advance and block it out.
 Don’t take calls, don’t schedule meetings, and don’t work on your sermon.
-Pray and worship.
+In fact, don’t even take your phone or at the very least, put it on Airplane mode.
+Just pray, write and worship.

 Lecrae wrote a song about it.
 We all love to watch them.
 Here are the top 40 NBA lay-ups.